 In 2010, the City of Aurora Water Treatment Plant was awarded the prestigious Director's Award under the Partnership for Safe Water program.
 The award honors water utilities for achieving operational excellence, by voluntarily optimizing their treatment facility operations and adopting more stringent performance goals than those required by federal and state drinking water standards.
-We are proud to report the City of Aurora maintained those standards throughout 2012.
+We are proud to report the City of Aurora continued to maintain those standards throughout 2011, 2012, and 2013.